nteract/pick/README.md

 ## Purpose & Background

 When working in a notebook, we want a way to choose resources to launch in the background, create a kernel environment, and inform the user when the kernel and custom resources are ready.
 Creating a conda environment, launching a spark cluster, or running an ipython kernel inside of a conda environment are examples of things we wanted to do from within a notebook.

-At first, we wanted to take the approach of changing the Jupyter APIs to allow setting additional parameters on launch.
+When we were looking at initial design, we considered the approach of changing the Jupyter APIs to allow setting additional parameters on launch.
 This would have required changes at the `/api/kernelspecs`, `/api/kernel`, each of the UIs, and even the way that kernels are launched by the notebook server, jupyter client, jupyter console, and papermill.

-Instead, we're taking the approach of using a kernel magic, in the style of other cell magics.
+Possible, but we wanted something simpler for notebook users and developers.

+Instead, we decided to use magic -- kernel magic.
+In the style of other cell magics, we wanted Pick to give users a flexible kernel magic in a notebook cell.

 As an example, here's a kernel magic for creating a kernel that uses a conda environment:

 ```
 %%kernel.conda-environment